u0652804/architecture-components-easy-samples/MediatorLiveData/README.md

+# MediatorLiveData

-# A easy sample for understand how to use MediatorLiveData
+A easy sample for understand how to use MediatorLiveData

+### public functions of MediatorLiveData

-	addSource(LiveData<S> source, Observer<S> onChanged) : Starts to listen the given source LiveData, onChanged observer will be called when source value was changed.
+ - addSource : Starts to listen the given source LiveData, onChanged observer will be called when source value was changed.

- removeSource(LiveData<S> toRemote) : Stops to listen the given LiveData.
+ - removeSource : Stops to listen the given LiveData.

+### Demo requirements :

+ - Show a count value on UI.

+ - When click TextView, count + 1.

+ - When count < 15, use liveData1 to update data and observer to update UI change.

+ - When count >= 15 and count < 25, color of text will be red color, use liveData2 to update data and observer to update UI change.

 ### presudo code :

 init liveData and MediatorLiveData